 ❌ Not Reusable

+Ok.
+We know what you’re thinking.
 No, you cannot do a full cook with just Saran wrap!
-However, high quality plastic wrap can be used in conjunction with other methods listed above to help retain the shape of foods.
+However, high quality plastic wrap can be used in conjunction with other methods listed above to help retain the shape of foods throughout the sous vide process.
 For example, you can wrap your roast in saran wrap to better retain its shape and prevent any herbs in the bag from leaving fossil-like indentations on it.
+So, Saran Wrap can absolutely be used safely as part of your sous vide process.
+The key is not making it your only tool during sous vide.
+That would lead to disaster.

 Clips for your Container

 If you elect to use ziploc bags or sous vide bags without sealing them, it’s highly recommended to clip the bags to the rim of your sous vide container.
-Doing so prevents spillage or breaking the seal of ziploc bags.
+This will help smooth out the process of cooking with an unsealed bag.
+That’s because doing so prevents spillage or breaking the seal of ziploc bags.
 It’s also much easier to grab your food once the cook is done since you don’t have to fish around in hot water.
+It may look a bit strange, but this is actually quite an effective, easy, and safe way of cooking sous vide.

 Help!
 My Bags Are Floating!

-A common frustration with sous vide is floating bags.
-Bags float due to any air remaining in the bag – this can be very dangerous if any uncooked meat remains out of the water.
-Even vacuum sealers sometimes leave a small amount of air in the bag which is enough to make it float.
-Luckily there are multiple solutions if you frequently experience this, including:
+We’ve all been there.
+You follow all of the proper precautions.
+You’re ready for a satisfying sous vide session.
+Then suddenly all of your bags start floating.
+This is a common frustration for any sous vide home chef.
+We’ve all had floating bags.
+So why does it happen?
+Well, bags float due to there being any air remaining in the bag.
+This isn’t just an irritating flub either.
+This can be very dangerous if any uncooked meat remains out of the water.
+Even vacuum sealers sometimes leave a small amount of air in the bag, which is all it takes to make the bag float.
+Luckily there are multiple solutions if you frequently experience this.
+The following tools can be real lifesavers in the kitchen and ensure that you never suffer from a dreaded case of the floating bags:

 Plastic sous vide bags are perfectly safe to use as long as you purchase the right type.
-Sous vide bags (aka vacuum sealer bags) are absolutely the best choice for most sous vide cooks.
-They can handle any temperature and, when used in conjunction with a vacuum sealer, offer the best performance (less floating bags, better surface contact).
+There are many options at your disposal and all have strengths and weaknesses to consider.
+That said, it goes without sous vide bags (aka vacuum sealer bags) are absolutely the best choice for most sous vide cooks.
+These get our absolutely highest rating for two reasons: They can handle any temperature and, when used in conjunction with a vacuum sealer, they also offer the best performance (less floating bags, better surface contact, etc.).
 Heavy duty Ziplock bags can be used for temperatures below 158F however we still recommend you clip the bags to the side of your container.
+These aren’t as consistent or recommended, but they will at least get the job done safely under the right conditions and with the right tools.